Oct 22, 2019 | Hotel Management | Reading Time: 4 minutes

-Let me be honest with you: my experience as a hotel front desk agent was a wonderful and stressful time!
-Sure I met great people and learned a lot, however, I had little time for myself and had to quickly learn how to deal with stress.
-To work with guests is not only about nice people.
-And THAT they don’t tell you in the job description!
+Let me be honest with you: my experience as a hotel front desk agent was wonderful and stressful!
+Sure, I met great people and learned a lot, however, I had little time for myself and had to quickly learn how to deal with stress.
+Working with guests is not only about nice people, which is what they DON’T tell you in the job description!

-I did my check-in in the hotel life in 2011 and check out in 2017.
-On my way to hotel management, besides working at the front desk, I made stops in several sectors during my journey.
-Much more than miles, I accumulated stories and experiences that filled up my professional baggage.
+I checked-in in the hotel life in 2011 and checked-out in 2017.
+On my way to hotel management, besides working at the front desk, I made stops in several sectors throughout my journey.
+Much more than miles, I accumulated stories and experiences that filled up my professional luggage.

-I wasn’t “born” a hotelier: without knowing better, suddenly I was working in a hostel front desk.
-Back then, little I knew about the duties and activities of this sector.
-Graduated in Psychology, the only requirement that I fulfilled was to be able to speak in 3 different languages.
+I wasn’t “born” a hotelier: without knowing better, I was suddenly working at a hostel front desk.
+Back then, little I did I know about the duties and activities of this sector.
+Graduated in Psychology, the only requirement that I fulfilled was the ability to speak 3 different languages.

 My expectations for the new job were simple: to talk to people from all around the world (and I like to talk a lot!) and to have fun while getting to know other cultures.
-Soon I found out that it takes strength, focus and a big portion of love for hospitality to be a good front desk agent.
-Of course, technical knowledge helps a lot.
-But it is not enough.
+Soon I found out that it takes strength, focus and lots of love for hospitality to be a good front desk agent.
+Of course, technical knowledge goes a long way, but it is not enough.

 Here, you will find out what people don’t tell you.
-The characteristics and abilities that I consider being vital to a good performance as a hotel front desk agent, which are not openly described in the job announces.
-Hopefully, this knowledge will prepare you to face the challenges of this position.
+This includes characteristics and abilities that I consider vital to perform well as a hotel front desk agent, which are not openly described in the job postings.
+Hopefully, this knowledge will prepare you to face the hidden challenges of this position.

-So welcome to this article, dear reader!
-Feel comfortable to read and to get to know in a casual (and hopefully fun) way a bit more about this career that brought me much joy and some headaches!
+So, welcome to this article, dear reader!
+Feel comfortable to read and get to know in a casual (and hopefully fun) way a bit more about this career that brought me so much joy along with a few headaches!

 “Don’t you worry about a thing…”

-The good practice in hospitality tells us that warmth and courtesy are the base to conquering guests.
+Best practices in hospitality tell us that warmth and courtesy are the core of conquering guests.
 However, it is not easy to smile sometimes.
-People who work in the customer service business know how challenging it is to be nice and happy when you are going through a difficult moment in your life.
+People who work in the customer service business know how challenging it is to be nice and happy when you are going through a difficult moment in your personal life.

-But the show must go on and clients can’t suffer from the consequences of the staff bad day.
-On the contrary, they must feel welcomed, whether its raining or it’s sunny.
-Particularly guests: people who are traveling and, literally, are paying to not get stressed and relax.
+But the show must go on and clients can’t suffer from the consequences of the staff’s bad day.
+On the contrary, they must feel welcome, rain or shine.
+Particularly guests: people who are traveling and are literally paying to be stress-free and relaxed.

 At these moments, when smiling seems like a hard task, keep calm and talk to guests.
-The hotel front desk agent should be able to greet the traveler full of energy and, if possible, not showing the storm inside her/him.
-It is important that he/she demonstrates true joy while doing a guest service, hiding the internal chaos or a broken heart.
-To listen to music during breaks helped me cheer up and get back to the game.
+The hotel front desk agent should be able to greet the traveler full of energy and, if possible, do not reveal the storm inside him/her.
+It is important that he/she demonstrates true joy while providing guest service, hiding the internal chaos or a broken heart.
+Listening to music during breaks helped me cheer up and get back to the game.

-That means to be able to keep calm and “smile and wave” when situations are getting out of hand.
-To be a Madagascar penguin means to not show traces of frustration, sadness or even panic.
-It’s to master the art of disguise, while disasters and madnesses are happening around you.
+That means being able to keep calm and “smile and wave” when situations are getting out of hand, not showing traces of frustration, sadness or even panic.
+It’s to master the art of disguise, while disaster and madness are happening all around you.
 Believe me: it’s harder than you think.

-Do like the penguins: smile and wave, and be the calm through the storm.
+Do like the penguins: smile and wave, and be the calm throughout the storm.

 The hotel front desk agent often has to play different roles: concierge, bellboy, reservation agent, housekeeper, and even bartender if necessary.
 Adaptability and versatility are key characteristics for this position.

-Among the most unusual tasks that I had to perform while being a hotel receptionist, I want to highlight a stormy day when the hostel’s kitchen and some rooms started to flood and there was just me working at the time.
-Put together the non-stop phone, emails, and guests coming to the lobby asking for information.
+Among the most unusual tasks that I had to perform while being a hostel receptionist, I want to highlight a stormy day when the hostel kitchen and some rooms started to flood and it was just me working at the time.
+Put together the non-stop phone calls, emails, and guests coming to the lobby asking for information.
 It was chaos!
 Fortunately, in the end, everything worked out!